 Note published deadlines on the departmental webpage regarding essays.
 Please follow all departmental guidelines for submission of assessed work, including e-submission procedures on Tabula and the proper format for English essays.

 The assessments below fall into two categories: (1) formative, which are not given a mark but which are required in order to pass the module; and (2) summative, which are marked.
-Listed deadlines apply in both cases, but formative assessments (the response to a historical document in Term 1, the bibliography and presentation outline in Term 2) are to be handed in directly to your tutor, while summative assessments (essays 1 and 2 and the portfolio) are to be submitted via Tabula.
+Listed deadlines apply in both cases, but formative assessments (the response to a historical document in Term 1, annotated bibliography and presentation outline in Term 2) are to be handed in directly to your tutor, while summative assessments (essays 1 and 2 and the portfolio) are to be submitted via Tabula.
 Moodle posts are uploaded directly to the Modernity Clinic.

 NOTE: For reasons of breadth of coverage, you're not permitted to write twice on the same text for your assessed work on MWL.